awsdocs/iam-user-guide/doc_source/id_roles_create_for-service.md

 1. \(Optional\) Set a [permissions boundary](access_policies_boundaries.md)\.
 This is an advanced feature that is available for service roles, but not service\-linked roles\.

    Open the **Set permissions boundary** section and choose **Use a permissions boundary to control the maximum role permissions**\.
 IAM includes a list of the AWS managed and customer managed policies in your account\.
 Select the policy to use for the permissions boundary or choose **Create policy** to open a new browser tab and create a new policy from scratch\.
-For more information, see step 4 in the procedure [Creating IAM Policies \(Console\)](access_policies_create-console.md#access_policies_create-start)\.
+For more information, see step 4 in the procedure [Creating IAM policies \(console\)](access_policies_create-console.md#access_policies_create-start)\.
 After you create the policy, close that tab and return to your original tab to select the policy to use for the permissions boundary\.

 1. Choose **Next: Tags**\.

 1. \(Optional\) Add metadata to the role by attaching tags as key–value pairs\.
-For more information about using tags in IAM, see [Tagging IAM Users and Roles](id_tags.md)\.
+For more information about using tags in IAM, see [Tagging IAM users and roles](id_tags.md)\.

 1. Choose **Next: Review**\.